fossas/fossa-cli/docs/references/strategies/languages/python/pdm.md

 ### F.A.Q

-1. How do I perform analysis for `pdm`?
+1. How do I perform analysis for only `pdm`?

 Explicitly specify an analysis target in `.fossa.yml` file.
 The example below excludes all other analysis targets: